 After the hearing, a formal written decision must be completed by the Board Members.
 This is typically written by the Chair/Presiding Officer, however will require review and input from all members of the panel.

 Council appoints both members of the public and councillors to three-year terms on the ARB.
-Once appointed, members must complete a three-day training course offered by the Province of Alberta before they are eligible to hear an appeal.
+Once appointed, members must complete five x three hour online training sessions, followed by the successful completion of an online exam within seven days of the course date.
+The online training, offered by the Province of Alberta, must be completed before members eligible to hear an appeal.
 Training requirements for new and returning members are set out in the Matters Relating to Assessment Complaints (MRAC) Regulation.
 Qualifications must be renewed every three years.
-Currently, the refresher training is a 2-day course.
+Currently, the refresher training is delivered in three x three hour online sessions, followed by the successful completion of an online exam within seven days of the course date.

 When an appeal is received, the appropriate number of ARB members are assigned to sit on either a Local Assessment Review Board or a Composite Assessment Review Board, depending on the type of property whose assessment is being appealed.